Darius Campbell Danesh: 2010–2015: Popstar to Operastar and theatre

-On 1 July 2013, it was announced that Campbell Danesh would play the lead role of Warden in the show From Here to Eternity the Musical.
+On 1 July 2013, it was announced that Danesh would play the lead role of Warden in the show From Here to Eternity the Musical.

 2015–2022: Funny Girl and final works

-Campbell Danesh played Nick Arnstein in Funny Girl at the Savoy Theatre in the West End, following a transfer from the Menier Chocolate Factory in April 2016.
+Danesh played Nick Arnstein in Funny Girl at the Savoy Theatre in the West End, following a transfer from the Menier Chocolate Factory in April 2016.

 Weeks prior to his death in August 2022, Danesh was said to have been "excited" about an upcoming Pop Idol re-union, with it being rumoured that he was set to duet with both Will Young and Gareth Gates in a reunion special which would be hosted by Ant & Dec.
 Filming was due to commence at Criterion Theatre in London.

 Other work

 Television

-In 2003, Campbell Danesh appeared as himself in an episode of the Channel 4 soap Hollyoaks, performing "Girl in the Moon" at a graduation ball.
+In 2003, Danesh appeared as himself in an episode of the Channel 4 soap Hollyoaks, performing "Girl in the Moon" at a graduation ball.
 In 2009, he guest starred on the BBC show Hotel Babylon as Gennaro Fazio, an Italian magazine editor.

 Charity

-Campbell Danesh was an ambassador for The Prince's Trust, helping underprivileged youth.
+Danesh was an ambassador for The Prince's Trust, helping underprivileged youth.
 He designed a guitar for Guitar Aid.
 He worked with and supported the Lymphoma Association and Cancer Research UK, in addition to other cancer charities.

 Personal life

-In 2010, he was seriously injured in a car crash in Spain, which left him with chronic neck pain.
-He declined an operation because there was a risk it would affect his vocal cords.
+In 2010, Danesh was seriously injured in a car crash in Spain, which left him with chronic neck pain.
+He declined surgery because there was a risk it would affect his vocal cords.

-Campbell Danesh married Canadian actress Natasha Henstridge in February 2011.
+Danesh married Canadian actress Natasha Henstridge in February 2011.
 They filed for divorce in July 2013.
 The divorce was finalised in February 2018.

 Death

-Campbell Danesh was found unresponsive on 11 August 2022 (8 days before his 42nd birthday) in his apartment in Rochester, Minnesota, and he was pronounced dead later that day.
+Campbell Danesh was found unresponsive on 11 August 2022 in his apartment in Rochester, Minnesota, United States, and he was pronounced dead later that day.
 His family reported there were no suspicious circumstances or signs of intent surrounding his death.
+A private funeral was held on 25 August 2022 at a church in the Glasgow suburb of Bearsden, attended by family members and close friends.